What is Constant Content?

-The waiting status also occurs when customers abandon their purchase after going to Paypal to complete the purchase.
+The waiting status also occurs when customers abandon their purchase after they have gone to our credit card processing checkout to complete the purchase.
 In these cases, we aim to get in touch with users over the next week to complete the purchase or release the articles so they are viewable to other buyers.

 When will I get paid?

 In order to get paid on the next payment cycle, you must have earned at least $5.
 Once you’ve reached this threshold, you will be paid on the next payday.

 Payment is made the first week of the beginning of each month.
 Customers’ payments must be cleared before payment is made.
 Payments are made through Stripe or TransferWise to the account you provide us when you signup.